-Travelling to Australia during the northern hemisphere’s winter means getting away from the UK’s cold weather and enjoying Australia’s summer.
+Travelling to Australia during the UK winter is great.
+You’ll be escaping the UK’s cold winter and jetting straight towards an Australian summer.

-First-time visitors to Australia are often torn between visiting Melbourne or Sydney first.
-Ultimately, they’re markedly different and both worth visiting.
-For me, Melbourne’s laid-back vibe and cafés make it an enjoyable place to hang out.
+First-time visitors to Australia are often torn between visiting Melbourne or Sydney.
+Ultimately, they’re different and both worth visiting.
+For me, Melbourne’s laid-back vibe and cafés make it a great place to explore.

 As a lover of history, I recommend touring the Royal Exhibition Building, where the first Australian parliament sat in 1901.
 To learn details of the story of Ned Kelly, the outlaw who donned a suit of bulletproof armour for an infamous shootout with Victoria’s police, don’t miss a visit to Old Melbourne Gaol.

-For insights into the city’s passions for cricket and Australian Rules football it’s hard to top a guided tour of Melbourne Cricket Ground.
+For fans of cricket and Australian Rules football it’s hard to top a guided tour of Melbourne Cricket Ground!

-The city has a vibrant culinary scene, meaning plenty of dining options for all tastes.
+The city has a vibrant culinary scene, so there’s plenty of dining options for all tastes.
 I highly recommend a trip to Donovans, a beachside restaurant in the hip St Kilda district.
 It prides itself on serving up delicious Mediterranean dishes in a relaxing, homely environment.

-As a fan of scenic drives, I headed west out of Melbourne to join the Great Ocean Road at Torquay.
-It runs 151 miles to Allansford.
-The drive takes in the Memorial Arch, the world’s biggest war memorial built in memory of the service personnel who fell during World War I.
+As a fan of scenic drives, I headed west out of Melbourne to join the Great Ocean Road at Torquay, which runs 151 miles to Allansford.
+The drive takes in the Memorial Arch, the world’s biggest war memorial built in memory of those who served during World War I.

-You can drive the entire Great Ocean Road in a few hours but it took me more than half-a-week.
-I camped for three nights along its route, parking up to enjoy beach walks along the way.
+You can drive the entire Great Ocean Road in a few hours, but I took my time stopping off along the way.
+I camped for three nights along its route, parking up to enjoy long walks along the beaches.

-The highlight of touring the Great Ocean Road was a thrilling helicopter flight over the Twelve Apostles.
-The formation of limestone rocks juts from the Southern Ocean.
-Watching the sun set over the Twelve Apostles gives you chance to take some great photographs.
+The highlight of touring the Great Ocean Road was a thrilling helicopter flight over the Twelve Apostles, a dramatic formation of limestone rocks jutting from the Southern Ocean.
+Watching the sun set over them gives you the chance to snap some excellent photos!

 Kicking off my shoes and strolling barefoot on the sand of Bondi Beach helped get me into the holiday mood after arriving in Sydney.

 Having travelled light, I browsed market stalls at The Rocks for clothing.
-This historic district in central Sydney also has a great selection of cafes and restaurants.
+This historic district in central Sydney is bursting with cafes and restaurants.
 A great place to watch the world go by.

 Friends suggested I view the city from the top of the Sydney Harbour Bridge but I struggle with heights, so decided to pass on the popular BridgeClimb Sydney.

-The city of Kalgoorlie-Boulder is located 370 miles inland from Perth.
-Rather than drive across the Nullarbor Plain, I booked a seat on the Prospector, an air-conditioned train that covers the route in approximately seven hours.
+The city of Kalgoorlie-Boulder can be found 370 miles inland from Perth.
+Rather than take the long drive across the Nullarbor Plain, I booked a seat on the Prospector, an air-conditioned train that covers the route in around seven hours.

 With its broad streets and covered walkways, Kalgoorlie-Boulder reminded me of towns you find in Wild West movies.

 I found driving in Western Australia to be quite enjoyable.
-Apart from in Perth, there seemed to be less traffic on roads than I’m used to in the UK.
-But driving at dawn and dusk meant that I had to be wary of kangaroos and other wildlife.
-Despite being cautious, I had to do an emergency stop when a kangaroo hopped out in front of my car near Cervantes!
+Other than Perth, there seemed to be less traffic on roads than I’m used to in the UK.
+Though, driving at dawn and dusk meant that I had to be wary of kangaroos and other wildlife, something I’m not used to in the UK!

 The northern goal of my road trip was Kalbarri National Park, where the Murchison River cuts a deep gorge into the red sandstone.
-It’s a phenomenal vista for morning walks.
-Carrying ample water is an essential for hiking in Kalbarri.
-Suitably dressed and protected from the sun, it’s a memorable place to explore.
+It’s a phenomenal route for morning walks and a place you won’t forget!
+I’d recommend bringing water, plenty of suncream, and practical clothing.